azarc-io/verathread-gateway/docs/docs/gs_setup.md

 !!! warning

-    Please note that you can not run both appraoches concurrently, if you want to develop using tilt then you must stop anything started in the other for eg. by running `docker compose down` if you were using docker compose and want to switch to tilt.
+    Please note that you can not run multiple appraoches concurrently, if you want to develop using tilt then you must stop anything started in the other for eg. by running `docker compose down` if you were using docker compose and want to switch to tilt.
 This is because both solutions expose the same ports at the host level.